ctarabusi/CleanArchitecture/README.md

 # CleanArchitecture

 This project represent a proof of concept inspired by the VIPER architecture (See https://www.objc.io/issues/13-architecture/viper/).
+It is free time based and it need still some polishing.

 - The main objective is to evaluate the architecture (using it into "Real world" use cases) finding a balance between flexibility, modularity, loose coupling and overhead.
 - Secondly it is intended as a blue print for future projects defining a set of useful libraries, frameworks and best practices.